 Mr. Watters has been active in Alternative Dispute Resolution (ADR).
 Since 1979, he has been an Arbitrator for the Sonoma, Marin, and Napa County Superior Courts.
-In Mr. Watters’ ADR practice, he conducted more than 50 mediations through the American Arbitration Association (AAA) Mediation Center and handled a number of arbitrations for the AAA (Commercial Arbitration Panel).
-He arbitrated more than 100 cases for the Sonoma, Marin and Napa County Courts.
+In Mr. Watters’ ADR practice, he conducted more than 50 mediations through the American Arbitration Association (AAA) Mediation Center and arbitrated 30 cases for the AAA (Commercial Arbitration Panel).
+He also arbitrated more than 100 cases for the Sonoma, Marin and Napa County Courts.
 He has been a Superior Court Judge (Pro Tem) for Sonoma County, trying a medical malpractice jury trial, as well as several divorces.
 In addition, he has been a Judge (Pro Tem) for the Marin County Courts and a Sonoma County Municipal Court Judge (Pro Tem), hearing Small Claims Court cases.
 He has been a Kaiser party arbitrator in five matters.
 He served as a Hearing Officer for the Judicial Review Committee of several local hospitals regarding Medical Staff privilege issues.
-For many years, he has sat as a Pro Tem Settlement Conference Panelist for the Sonoma and Marin County Courts.
+For decades, he has sat as a Pro Tem Settlement Conference Panelist for the Sonoma and Marin County Courts.
 He has also been appointed from time to time as a Special Master and a Discovery Referee by the Sonoma County Superior Court.
 He is a panelist for the Discovery Facilitator program as well as the Demurrer Facilitator program.

 In 2002, he was in trial for 20 days on three cases including business litigation (fraud in sale of a business) and two family law matters (one setting aside a 14-year-old judgment based on duress and the other defeating a premarital agreement).
 In his insurance defense practice, he lost only one jury trial in his career.

 Mr. Watters has also been handling appeals since 1975 (most of which have not been certified for publication) and has a number of reported appellate decisions, including Warth v.
 Department of Justice (1979) 595 F.2d 521, 50 A.L.R.
 Fed.
 331 (Freedom of Information Act); Mill Valley Refuse v.
 Superior Court (1980) 108 Cal.App.3d 707 (indemnity from late settling co-defendant prior to judgment / CCP § 877); Butler v.
 Hathcoat (1983) 146 Cal.App.3d 834 (five year statute); Gregori v.
 Bank of America (1989) 207 Cal.App.3d 291 (attorney disqualification); Flatt v.
 Superior Court (1994) 9 C.4th 275 (consultant to petitioner regarding attorney’s duty to existing client); Hall v.
 Harker (1999) 69 Cal.App.4th 836 (judicial misconduct during trial/malicious prosecution); Musser v.
 Provencher (2002) 28 Cal.
-4th 274 (a trial attorney for Mr. Provencher); and Bonfigli v.
+4th 274 (indemnity between successive attorneys; a trial attorney for Mr. Provencher); and Bonfigli v.
 Strachan (2011) 192 Cal.
 App.
-4th 1302 (financial elder abuse, real estate fraud and power coupled with an interest).
-In re Marriage of Davenport (2011) 194 Cal.App.4th 1507 (pre-trial award of attorneys fees per Family Code Section 271; criticized for being too aggressive and not civil enough in its representation of its client – but our client eventually prevailed at trial (see trial results above) after Husband was repeatedly impeached; Husband finally admitted at trial to destroying 65 banker boxes containing much of the couple’s accounting, business, banking and financial records, once he became aware a divorce was in the works and within days after he falsely promised to make them available to Wife’s first attorney.)
-A second destruction of more current records was also proven after he was served with the Petition a month later.
+4th 1302 (leading case in area of elder financial abuse, real estate fraud and power coupled with an interest).
+In re Marriage of Davenport (2011) 194 Cal.App.4th 1507 (pre-trial award of attorneys fees per Family Code Section 271; criticized for being too aggressive and not civil enough in its representation of its client – but our client eventually prevailed at trial (see trial results above) after Husband finally admitted, during trial, to destroying 65 banker boxes containing decades of the couple’s accounting, business, banking and financial records, once he became aware a divorce was in the works and within days after he falsely promised to make them available to Wife’s first attorney.)
+A second destruction of more current records was also proven at trial after he was served with the Petition a month later.

 Mr. Watters is a past Chairman of the Board of Directors of United Way of Sonoma-Mendocino-Lake (now United Way of the Wine Country) (1993) and was its General Campaign Chairman (1990).
-He is a member of the local Salvation Army Advisory Board.
-He has been on the faculty of Empire College School of Law and was a Professor of Law (Torts).
+He was a member of various local non-profit boards including Girl Scouts of Northern California, the local Salvation Army Advisory Board and others.
+He has been on the faculty of Empire College School of Law and was a Professor of Law (Torts) for a number of years.
+(The Torts class was taken over by Patrick M. Broderick and has since been taught for decades by former associate Joseph L. Stogner.)
 Mr. Watters has been named to Super Lawyers for Northern California since 2007.